 By choosing to take out a short-term borrowing product in the form of a bridging loan, you can pay off your tax bill now and then pay off the bridging loan when you are in better financial shape further down the road.

-With low borrowing rates, the option to leave the interest rolled up until the end of the loan term and the ability to secure finance against the equity tied in with multiple properties you already own, a bridging loan is a fast and convenient, flexible and affordable solution that could solve all your HMRC tax problems quickly and effortlessly.
+With low borrowing rates, the option to leave the interest rolled up until the end of the loan term, and the ability to secure finance against the equity tied in with multiple properties you already own, a bridging loan is a fast, convenient, flexible, and affordable solution that could solve all your HMRC tax problems quickly and effortlessly.